What is Assistive Technology?

 Group Assistive Technology Sessions

 - Academic Support Tools - Academic Support Tools enable students to use technology as a primary support tool for the completion of academic work.
 The Academic Support Tools group session will introduce a wide range of tools that are available to download.
-For more information on the academic supports tools tools available click on this link.
+For more information on the academic supports tools available click on this link.

 Meeting with the Assistive Technology Officer